mbareford/cirrus-website/_alerts/2025-03-12-SlurmIssue.md

+---
 status: Ongoing
 type: Service Alert
 start_date: 2025-03-12 08:53
 end_date:
 scope: Issues with the slurm controller have been observed
-impact: Jobs will not start on Cirrus
+impact: Users can connect to the login node but jobs will not start on the compute nodes.
+Users will not be able to issue slurm commands.
-reason: The reason for this is being investigated.
+reason: Systems team are investigating the issue.
+---